Dunkelheit/assertify/README.md

 **Arguments**

 * `variable` - Anything you want to make assertions for
-* `options` - An optional object defining a number of options
+* `options` - An optional object defining a number of options:
-* `options.variableName` - The variable name to render, by default `'var'`
+    * `variableName` - The variable name to render, by default `'var'`
-* `options.includeTypes` - Whether to include assertions to check the value type, by default `true`
+    * `includeTypes` - Whether to include assertions to check the value type, by default `true`

 ## License